MarijanaHristic/Internet-Application-for-Archaeological-Artefacts/README.md

 # Internet-Application-for-Archaeological-Artefacts
-Manage and explore archaeological artefacts with ease.
-Register, log in, and delve into history with this user-friendly web app.
+MEAN full stack web application for managing archaeological artefacts.
+It provides users with the ability to register, log in, and explore a rich collection of archaeological findings.
+The frontend is entirely developed using Angular technology, while the backend is implemented in Node.js.
+It utilizes a MongoDB database.